arend-lang/site/src/documentation/tutorial/PartI/datanproofs.md

   | fcons _ xs => xs
 {%endarend%}

-There are several reasons, why the latter definition with datatypes is preferable.
+There are several reasons, why the latter definition with data types is preferable.
 Firstly,
 {%ard%}Vec{%endard%} has named constructors, so we explicitly see which constructor we are dealing with.
 Secondly, in pattern matching we can use names for parameters of constructors instead of mere projections {%ard%}.1{%endard%}, {%ard%}.2{%endard%}, etc. These things